KelvinJ2567/kevin.github.io/_pages/aboutme.md

 **Academic Journey**
 -----
-Currently pursuing Master of Financial Engineering at Cornell University, I'm deeply fascinated by the application of Machine Learning and Monte Carlo Simulaitons in Financial Market.
-I believe in the power of education to transform lives and make a positive impact on the world.
+I graduated from the University of Illinois at Urbana-Champaign, where I majored in finance and economics.
+Currently, I am pursuing a Master of Financial Engineering at Cornell University.
+My academic journey has fueled a deep fascination with the intersection of finance and technology, particularly in the application of machine learning and Monte Carlo simulations within financial markets.
+I firmly believed that the quantitative skills can help me better understand the market and making correct decisions.

 **Curiosity & Creativity**
 -----